Lady Dufferin Hospital: History

 Renovation works commenced on 27 February 1999.
 The Ground breaking ceremony was performed by Moinuddin Haider, former Governor of Sindh.
 The work was completed in December 2005.

+Dr. Catherine Arnott was the first medical officer in charge of the hospital.
 In 1915, Dr. Elizabeth Stephens Imprey was appointed the new head of the hospital, but she never made it to Karachi from England.
 She boarded the P & O liner SS Persia as a first-class passenger in Tilbury, London.
 The ship was sunk off Crete coast by a German submarine on December 30, 1915.
 More than 340 passengers drowned, including Dr. Imprey.

 Current status

 Today, the Lady Dufferin Hospital has a capacity of 300 beds with 4 operation theatres, prenatal and postnatal wards, ultrasound department, neo-natal intensive care unit, labor room, consulting rooms, private and semi-private rooms, outpatient department (OPD), family planning services and 24-hour laboratory, radiology and pharmacy.
 The hospital is one of the largest reputable maternity hospitals in Pakistan.
 It has state-of-the-art equipment enabling it to provide comprehensive obstetric, gynecological, and neonatal healthcare.

 This includes deliveries, advanced hysteroscopy / laparoscopic surgery, cancer surgery, and infertility (including IVF as a satellite unit).
 The Neo-natal Intensive Care Unit at the Lady Dufferin Hospital provides critical care at highly subsidized rates.
 We have recently added another new high-tech ventilator and a bubble CPAP unit, and provide free ventilator support for neonates.